rust-lang/rust/docs/dev/README.md

 developer and user documentation.

 We have some automation infra in Rust in the `crates/tool` package.
-It contains stuff like formatting checking, code generation and powers `cargo install-code`.
+It contains stuff like formatting checking, code generation and powers `cargo install-ra`.
 The latter syntax is achieved with the help of cargo aliases (see `.cargo` directory).